-Discretionary Leave.
+Discretionary Leave

 Leave taken at an employee's discretion that can be scheduled in advance is considered discretionary leave.
-Requests for use of personal leave must be submitted to the principal or department director/supervisor as soon as practical, but no later than five days prior to the anticipated absence.
 Requests for personal leave days must be submitted on the Request for Absence form (DEC-E-1).
 Salaried employees are required to enter their absences in Absence Management.
 Hourly employees' absences are entered into Kronos by the supervisor or entered on a timesheet.
 State (STPB) and local (LPL) leave may not be taken for more than three consecutive days except in extenuating circumstances and with the approval of the Superintendent or designee.
 No more than a total of ten leave days, including any combination of state personal (STPB) or local personal (LPL) days may be used in each school year (July 1 through June 30).
 All requests for changes on verified absences must be made within 45 days of the absence date(s).
 The request must be made, in writing, with supervisor approval to the employee's campus/department absence verifier.

-Non-Discretionary Leave.
+Non-Discretionary Leave